m-Py/prmisc/README.md

 force_decimals(c(1:3, 1.23456, 0.873, 2.3456), n_digits = 2)
 # [1] "1.00" "2.00" "3.00" "1.23" "0.87" "2.35"

-## Show only decimals (e.g., fpr p-values or correlation coefficients)
+## Show only decimals (e.g., for p-values or correlation coefficients)
 decimals_only(c(0.23456, 0.873, 0.3456), n_digits = 3)
 # [1] ".235" ".873" ".346"
 ```